IGLOU-EU/ArteNDL_7plus/README.md

 You can download videos to later, or stream in a lite video player =D

 **Why Arte ?**

-I like Arte this is my favorite channel.
+* I like Arte this is my favorite channel
-But, my computer is too old (2001) to look Arte.tv,
+* But, my computer is too old (2001) to look Arte.tv
-And I don't have a TV !
+* And I don't have a TV !

 :shipit: **DISCLAIMER**
 -------